CodeMasterCody3D/DroidKlipp/README.md

 ### Prerequisites

-Before proceeding, ensure the following packages are installed on your Klipper machine:
+Ensure the following packages are installed on your Klipper machine:
 ```sh
 sudo apt install adb
 sudo apt install tmux